Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 `Button`, as most classes in mousetrap, is a subtype of an abstract type called [`SignalEmitter`](@ref).

-Inheriting from `SignalEmitter` is equivalent to saying "this object can emit signals".
+Subtyping `SignalEmitter` is equivalent to saying "this object can emit signals".
 Not all objects in mousetrap are signal emitters, but most are.

 When we say "an object can emit signal `<id>`", what that means is that the following functions are defined for that object: